robinshi918/downloadwrapper/README.md

 # downloadwrapper
 ## Intro
 This is a project for my family's requirement of music listening.
-As almost we can find almost all the music resources from YouTube, I wrote this application to utilize the powerful youtube-dl tool.
+As mostly we can find almost all the music resources from YouTube, I wrote this application to utilize the powerful youtube-dl tool.
 I hope this tool can help my family members to access the music resource in a convenient way.

 There are 2 servers needed: FTP and Subsoni which are supposed to be on same physical computer.